jjroman/firebasesecurityrules/README.md

-# Some basic security rules
+# Some Firebase basic security rules
 In case do you need some firebase security rules as a sample, you can use them to start.